arduino/docs-content/content/hardware/08.edu/solution-and-kits/alvik/tutorials/getting-started-mblock/getting-started-mblock.md

 2. Double-click the downloaded file and click "YES" when prompted.
 Follow the on-screen instructions to complete the installation.

-3. Install the **drivers** to allow your computer to communicate with the robot.
-A window will appear asking you to click "INSTALL."
+3. Install the **drivers**: a window will appear asking you to click "INSTALL."

 ![install driver](assets/install-drivers.png)
-Sometimes, the driver installation window may open in the background.
-Look for the computer icon in your application bar and click it to continue.
+The driver installation window may occasionally open in the background.
+If this happens, look for the computer icon in your taskbar and click it to proceed.

-If you encounter an installation error, try clicking "UNINSTALL" and then "INSTALL" again.
-Once the driver installation is complete, close the driver window manually by clicking the "X" button.
-After installing the drivers, finish the mBlock installation.
+If you encounter an installation error, click 'UNINSTALL' and then 'INSTALL' again.
+Once the drivers are installed, close the driver window manually by clicking the 'X'.
+Afterward, complete the mBlock installation.

 ### MacOS